About the NEFD

 What is changing?

 We want to make the NEFD more accurate, faster to update, and easier for people to use.
-To do this, we have an improvement programme.
-Over 3 projects, we will be:
+To do this, we have an improvement programme comprised of 3 projects – exotic forest description, intentions and management, and data and integration.

-What this means for people who use NEFD data
+What the changes mean for people who use NEFD data

 Some NEFD information will now come from satellite images and modelling instead of surveys.
 This will make the data more complete and up to date.
 Because of the new methods, some data may look different from past years.
 As the modelling improves, some results may also change over time.
 We will explain what has changed and how it fits with older data.